GeorgeXCV/CS-Notes/README.md

 When you're calculating the big O complexity of something, you just throw out the constants.
 For big O notation we're looking at what happens as nnn gets arbitrarily large.
 As n gets really big, adding 100 or dividing by 2 has a decreasingly significant effect.

-Drop the less significant terms
+Drop the less significant terms.

+Here our runtime is O(n + n²), which we just call O(n²).
+Even if it was O(n²/2+100n), it would still be O(n²).
+Again, we can get away with this because the less significant terms quickly become, well, less significant as nnn gets big.

 ```
 def print_all_numbers_then_all_pair_sums(numbers):